 Do I have to be an expert in computers to take classes this way?

-No. However, you should know how to use your computer; how to save and retrieve files; how to use the simple functions of your word processor; and how to connect to the Internet.
+No. However, you should know how to use your computer; how to download and upload files; how to use the simple functions of your word processor; and how to connect to the Internet.
 You should be comfortable with browsing and searching the Internet as well as using email, including attachments.

 What are online students like?

 Online students are typically the same students seen on any college campus.
 Students prefer online education for a variety of reasons including the technology itself, elimination of scheduling and transportation problems, and disabilities.
 They are generally self-motivated, organized, do not procrastinate, and do not require traditional face-to-face contact with the instructor.